nforgeio/neonKUBE/Doc/DEVELOPER.md

 * **developer:**

-  Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *jeff-experimental*,...
+  Developers will generally have one or more branches prefixed by their first name (lowercase), like: **jeff**, **jeff-experimental**,...

 * **feature:**

-  When developers need to colloborate on a feature over an extended period of time, we'll create feature branches named like *feature-coolstuff*.
+  When developers need to colloborate on a feature over an extended period of time, we'll create feature branches named like **feature-coolstuff**.
 Most development work will happen in a developer or feature branch.

+# Coding Conventions

+We'll be generally following the [Microsoft C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

+# Code Comments

+In general, all public types, methods, and properties should have reasonable code comments describing the basic functionality.
+Please use the C# &lt;see&gt;, &lt;paramref&gt;, &lt;typeparam&gt;, &lt;para&gt;, &lt;b&gt;  &lt;i&gt; &lt;c&gt; markup elements so that the generated web pages will look nice.
+This is especially true for REST APIs so that Swagger can generate nice documentation for developers looking at the API.

+# Unit Tests

+Each important class library and application should have its own **xunit** based unit test project.
+This should be named like **Test.PROJECT** where **PROJECT** is the name of the component being test.
+For example we'd create a test project named **Test.Loopie.Common** for the **Loopie.Common** library.

+The C# namespace for each test project should be the same as the project name (e.g. **Test.Neon.Common**) and each test class name should be prefixed by **Test_** to avoid namespace conflicts with the classes you need to test against.

+Test methods should ne organized into categories using the xunit **[Trait(...)]** attribute.